coollabsio/documentation-coolify/docs/builds/servers.md

    <ZoomableImage src="/docs/images/builds/servers/4.webp" />

 3. **Set Up Your Container Registry:**
-   Ensure that a container registry is configured for the resource.
-This is required to store the built images.
+   Make sure that your build server is authenticated with the container registry.
+See [this guide](/knowledge-base/docker/registry) for more details.